samuel-c-johnson/CV/README.md

 ## Skills

+#### Collaborator

+Through my previous experience working in the field, I have learnt the value of working well as a group.
+I have a deep understanding of the importance of the soft-skills such as communication, conflict management, trust and leadership that are required to function as an effective team.

+#### Driven

+I enjoy being out of my comfort zone and taking on new challenges.
+After University I bought a one way ticket to the Dominican Republic in order to learn a new language and develop a new skill (dive instructor) to improve my employability as a marine biologist.

-#### Excellent Communication Skills
+#### Adaptable

-Having worked as a dive instructor and a field scientist I have developed sound communications skills.
-It has been essential in my previous employment working in potentially dangerous environments, with good communication I have managed to ensure safety and manage risk.
-As a dive instructor it was paramount that I convey the importance of certain skills and behaviours not only to ensure safety but also to relate to often nervous clients.
-In Madagascar working as a field scientist I was in charge of large groups of volunteers in an extremely remote environment.
-Communication was key in order to educate and inform about potential dangers and to make sure everyone was alright.
+Whether it is working in a foreign country or building a full-stack app in a new language in 2 weeks, I can adapt to the task at hand.
+My time abroad has taught me to deal with unforeseen problems and how to find the suitable solutions.
+At Makers Academy we 'learn to learn' and it was through this process that I have been able to adapt to working in new languages so quickly.

-- Experience
+## Experience
-- Achievements
-- Evidence

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-##Projects
+**Blue Ventures, Madagascar** (2015 - 2017) *Field Scientist*
++ Data Collection & Analysis, Education, Community Outreach, Team Management

+**Coral Point, Dominican Republic** (2013 - 2015) *Dive Instructor*
++ Teaching Courses, Leading Dives, Gear Maintenance, Customer Service

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (11/17 - 02/18)

-- Curious and passionate about code.
-[PROVIDE EVIDENCE]
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]

-- OOP, TDD, MVC, DDD
+A 16 week intensive software development course with a focus on delivering high quality code in an agile environment.

+- Test Driven Development
+- Object-Oriented Programming
+- Extreme Programming
-- Agile/XP
+- Pair Programming
-- Ruby, Rails, JavaScript
+- Full-Stack Web Development: Ruby, Rails, Javascript, jQuery, SQL, RSpec, Jasmine, Sinatra, DataMapper
-- RSpec, Jasmine

-##Newcastle University (09/2010 - 06/2014)
+#### Newcastle University (09/2010 - 06/2014)

 - BSc Hons in Marine Biology: 2:2
 - Completed an independent research project
 - Scientific method and statistical analyses

-##St. Edward's school, Oxford (2003 - 2009)
+#### St. Edward's school, Oxford (2003 - 2009)
 - A levels: A, B, B in French, Biology and Geography

--
+____

-## Experience
+## Achievements & Interests

-Blue Ventures (06/2015 to 07/2017)
-Field Scientist
-**Company Name** (start_date to end_date)
-*Your job title*
++ Well travelled: S. America, N. America, Africa, Australia, Asia, Europe
++ Spoken languages: English, French (intermediate), Spanish (intermediate), Malagasy (basic)
++ Certified Padi dive instructor
++ Raised over £3000 for scholarship fund to send underprivileged children to school in S.E Madagascar.
++ Audiophile
++ A keen interest in the natural environment